General Translation

 }

-The solution here would be to remove the <T id="nested-greeting"> component wrapping the nested <T> components.
+The solution here is to remove the outtermost <T> component.

 Conditional Content